gr8tscott/gr8tscott/README.md

 ### Hi there 👋

 ##### I am a software engineer skilled in full stack web development and financial APIs.
 I have a background in front end brokerage financial services and worked as a stock broker for 4 years.
-My interests lie in building financial and trading based algorithms and want to work in the backend development for a financial firm.
+My interests lie in building financial and trading based algorithms and want to work in the frontend development for a financial firm.

 ### Skills